Skip to main content

 TH@51 and House of Ming

 This year, on Christmas Day, TH@51 and House of Ming, located in the luxurious St. James’ Court London, A Taj Hotel, are welcoming guests to enjoy their delicious Christmas set dinner menus.
-The TH@51 menu includes mouthwatering dishes like roasted butterball turkey and baby beet carpaccio with goat’s cheese amuse bouche, while the House of Ming menu boasts dishes like roast duck in a black truffle oil sauce and pan-fried BBQ lamb.
-Both of the menus include a glass of Prosecco in true festive style.
+Last year, the TH@51 menu included mouthwatering dishes like roasted butterball turkey and baby beet carpaccio with goat’s cheese amuse bouche, while the House of Ming menu boasted dishes like roast duck in a black truffle oil sauce and pan-fried BBQ lamb.
+Although this year’s menus are yet to be announced, we expect them to be of a similar calibre.

 TH@51 | House of Ming | Westminster | WA